Grievance Letter - Grievance Procedure

 Then do yourself a favour and take a minute or so to read this page.
 Your employer’s grievance procedure is akin to navigating a minefield unless you know what you are doing.

-Given the fact that most employees' have no knowledge of employment law, by failing to write an articulate grievance letter which encompasses points of employment law, you will have played right into your employer’s hands.
+Given the fact that most employees' have no knowledge of employment law, by failing to write an articulate grievance letter which encompasses both the facts and the points of employment law, you will have played right into your employer’s hands.
 What many employees’ fail to articulate is that on the balance of probabilities, your employer will likely have an agreement with a law firm who will vet an employee's grievance letter which it receives.
-Don’t take my word for it, Google this thread on the Internet:-

 As such, when you lodge your grievance letter with your employer, chances are you think you are dealing with your employer's HR Department.
 In truth, you are dealing with your employer’s solicitors without ever knowing it.
 Writing a grievance letter is much like trying to bake bread for the first time; chances are you will get the grievance letter wrong first time around.
 The difference being, you only get one chance to write your grievance letter!

-This is why I have written a ‘grievance letter template' to help employee’s just like you.
+This is why I have written a ‘grievance letter template' to aid employee’s just like you.
 Truth be told, the grievance letter template gives you an insight into the mechanics of writing a grievance letter to your employer.
 You do not have to use the grievance letter template verbatim, you can cut and paste in and out what you want.
 The fact remains the grievance letter template is an 'aid' to assist you in writing a better grievance letter to your employer.
 Furthermore, the grievance letter template is broken down into three sections (1) work related stress (2) bullying and harassment at work (3) unlawful discrimination at work.
 The ‘grievance letter template' also contains points of law and legal precedents.
 It uses legal terminology in a way which you can understand.
-Furthermore, the grievance letter template outlines the steps you want to take before you lodge a grievance letter with your employer, and the common mistakes you want to avoid.
+Furthermore, the grievance letter template outlines the steps you want to take before you lodge a grievance letter with your employer to invoke the grievance procedure, and the common mistakes you want to avoid in the grievance procedure.

 Within my grievance letter to my employer I claimed discrimination arising from disability; by reason that stress at work triggered and exacerbated my asthma (which is classed as a disability).
 My GP subsequently signed me off from work with work related stress, panic attacks and depression.
 Whilst off from work on sickness absence, I spent the next year living in the local law library bottoming the law, with express particular s.13(1); s.15(1)(a)(b); s.19(1)(2)(3); s.20(3); s.26(1)(a)(b)(i)(ii)(4)(5); s.27(1)(2); s.39(2)(4)(5) and s.109(4)(a)(b) of the Equality Act 2010.
 I also ‘blew the whistle’ under s.43B(1)(b)(d) of the ERA 1996 on my employer's torts.